anuejn/XC9500/bitstream/README.md

 ## IO Blocks

-The OE muxes (including the invert select mux) requires 8 fuses for the `XC95144XL` and the `XC95288XL` (they feature 4 global OE signals) and 6 fuses for the smaller devices.
+The OE muxes (including the invert select mux) requires 9 fuses for the `XC95144XL` and the `XC95288XL` (they feature 4 global OE signals) and 7 fuses for the smaller devices.

-The slew rate select and the user pogrammable ground feature are presumably using 1 Fuse each.
+The slew rate select, the user pogrammable ground feature are presumably using 1 fuse each.

-The total amount of fuses for one IOB is 8-10.
+The total amount of fuses for one IOB is 9-11.
-For the `XC9572XL-TQ100` this equals to `72 * 8` = 576 of 46656 and thus 1.2% of the total amount of fuses.
+For the `XC9572XL-TQ100` this equals to `72 * 9` = 648 of 46656 and thus 1% of the total amount of fuses.

 # Conclusion / Progress

-The above fuse definitions leave 72 of the 46656 Fuses of a `XC9572XL-TQ100` unexplained.
-Probably one bit in the macrocells or IO blocks is missing.
+The above fuse definitions leave 0 of the 46656 Fuses of a `XC9572XL-TQ100` unexplained.

-Moreover, using two bits for a two input mux seems to be a doubious but since the numbers lign up quite well, we are probably having the fuses in the right blocks.
+However, using two bits for a two input mux seems to be a doubious but since the numbers lign up quite well, we are probably having the fuses in the right blocks.